I have just come back from running a Mastermind accountability group, full of ambitious business directors.

 With too many choices, and too many trade-offs the threat of losing out on something if we are not present.
 All this creates a lack of focus - the belief that we can have and can do it all creates the very complexity we have been trying to avoid.

 As a result mediocre plans are created with bland, broad goals, and far too many of them.
+This brings a question, how to execute better?

 The consequence is that you end up with a huge muddle.